Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 **Purpose:**

-Attempts to compare data from an I2C bus slave (at the specified I2C bus address and long starting sub-address (16 bits) within the device) with an array of data held in internal RAM.
+Attempts to compare data in an array in internal RAM with that read from an I2C bus slave at the specified I2C bus address and long starting sub-address (16 bits) within the device.
+This routine may be useful to confirm that a previous write to a series of sub-addresses (for example, in a memory device) has been successful.

 *It is essential that `set_i2c_lng()` is called with the required I2C bus address with the slave before invoking this function*